How Do Hot Water Heaters Work?

-It’s easy to take your water heater for granted, until it breaks down.
+It’s easy to take your water heater for granted until it breaks down.
 Then you realize just how important its job is.

-In this blog post we’re going to go over the different types of water heaters as well as some maintenance tips, so you’ll always have nice, warm water when you need it.
+In this blog post, we’re going to go over the different types of water heaters as well as some maintenance tips, so you’ll always have nice, warm water when you need it.

 How Do Water Heaters Work, Exactly?

 Before we discuss each one separately, let’s quickly see what they both have in common.
 Both electric and gas hot water heaters have drain valves, TPR valves, an internal anode rod, dip tube, and similar pipe fittings.
 Both are also insulated inside to help keep the water at a consistently warm temperature.
-When you boil it down (sorry we couldn’t ignore the pun), both types of water heaters are essentially large cylindrical tanks with an internal heating element.
+When you boil it down (sorry, we couldn’t ignore the pun), both types of water heaters are essentially large cylindrical tanks with an internal heating element.

 Electric Water Heaters

 Electric water heaters are equipped with a thermostat that has been mounted flush with the outside of the internal tank.
 These thermostats are constantly monitoring the internal temperature of the water in the tank.
 If a drop in temperature is detected, the sensor sends a signal to the heating element inside the tank, which then heats the water.
-Once the water reaches the desired temperature, the thermostat cuts off power to the heating element, and the insulation keep the inner tank warm.
+Once the water reaches the desired temperature, the thermostat cuts off power to the heating element, and the insulation keeps the inner tank warm.

 Gas Water Heaters

 Gas water heaters also have a thermostat, but it works a bit differently from the one inside of an electric water heater.
-The thermostat inside a gas water heaters contains a mercury sensor in the tip alongside a thermocouple.
+The thermostat inside a gas water heater contains a mercury sensor in the tip alongside a thermocouple.
 This thermocouple constantly monitors the pilot light while the mercury sensor monitors the temperature of the water inside the tank.

 When the water temperature decreases, the thermostat sends a signal to the gas control valve.
-The valve then sends a signal to the thermocouple to make sure that the pilot light has not gone out.
+The valve then sends a signal to the thermocouple to ensure that the pilot light has not gone out.
 If all is well and the pilot light is on, the valve opens and allows gas into the burner, igniting a flame, which begins to heat the water inside the tank.
 When the water reaches the desired temperature, the gas control valve closes again.